mohamedkhayat/Iris-ANN-From-Scratch/README.md

 Open the executable file to launch the JavaFX GUI application.
 Use the GUI to interact with the model and view predictions.

+Dependencies

+Python:

+numpy: For numerical operations and matrix manipulations.
+pandas: For handling the Iris dataset.
+flask: For creating the API to interact with the model.
+Java:

+JavaFX: For building the graphical user interface.
 Dataset